 - After your donation or payment, expect to receive an email from Amazon Pay notifying you that the payment has been authorized and a second email confirming the donation or payment.

 - The merchant will send you an invoice in email.

 Don't expect this when using Amazon Pay

-- When making a payment, you cannot use an Amazon.com Gift Card for purchases directly with third-party merchants.
-A third-party website or seller that suggests payment using an Amazon.com Gift Card is not a legitimate Amazon Pay merchant.
+- When making a payment or donation, you cannot use an Amazon.com Gift Card for purchases and donations directly with third-party merchants and charitable organizations.
+A third-party website or seller that suggests payment or donation using an Amazon.com Gift Card is not a legitimate Amazon Pay merchant or charitable organization.

 - You will never receive an invoice from Amazon Pay asking for payment using Amazon.com Gift Cards.